Neurotech-HQ/sarufi-heyoo-blueprint/README.md

 - Creae a project folder and virtual environment

   Lets Make a project folder named `whatsapp-bot`.
-Navigate into it to create virtual evironment `whatsapp-bot-env`.
-Activate the environment.
+Navigate into it to create virtual environment `whatsapp-bot-env` Activate the environment.
 Run the command to make the magic 🔥 happen.

   - For unix based systems __[Linux and Mac]__